zzhangjii/learning-library/workshops/wls-oke/README.md

 - Bookmark this page for future reference.

-- Please click on the following link to create your <a class="trial-link" href="link.to.the.trial.signup.page" target="_trial">Free Account</a>, and complete all the required steps to get your free Oracle Cloud Trial Account.
+- Please click on the following link to create your <a class="trial-link" href="https://myservices.us.oraclecloud.com/mycloud/signup?language=en&sourceType=:em:eo:ie:2t:RC_NAMK180921P00075:WLSonPrem_HOL" target="_trial">Free Account</a>, and complete all the required steps to get your free Oracle Cloud Trial Account.
 When you complete the registration process you'll receive a $300 credit that will enable you to complete the lab for free.
 Additionally, you'll have 1000s of hours left over to continue to explore the Oracle Cloud.

   - Soon after requesting your trial you will receive the following email.